 Communist Crimes of Complicity: Collaborators, Bystanders, and Enablers in Communist Countries

-Join the Victims of Communism Memorial Foundation on February 20 for a fireside chat with Professor Amos N. Guiora on Communist Crimes of Complicity: Collaborators, Bystanders, and Enablers in Communist Countries.
+The Victims of Communism Memorial Foundation was honored to host a fireside chat with Professor Amos N. Guiora on Communist Crimes of Complicity: Collaborators, Bystanders, and Enablers in Communist Countries.

-Communist regimes enhance their control over people’s lives by encouraging collaboration, pitting citizens against one another.
-Moreover, the threat of punishment for standing up against lies and injustice can be so great as to render many people as passive bystanders.
+Moderated by Eric Patterson, VOC’s President and CEO, the discussion explored how communist regimes enhance their control over people’s lives by encouraging collaboration, pitting citizens against one another, and how the threat of punishment transforms citizens into passive bystanders.

 ABOUT THE SPEAKER